denoland/std/execution/README.md

 ## Overview

-The execution system provides a deterministic way to handle asynchronous operations, file system interactions, and remote procedure calls in a distributed environment.
+The execution system provides a repeatable way to handle asynchronous operations, file system interactions, and remote procedure calls in a distributed environment.
 It ensures consistency through a trail-based execution model with filesystem snapshots.